laura-swe/Best_Rate_Finder/README.md

 # Best Exchange Currency Rate Finder

 This program will find exchange rates for a provided currency from foreign-exchange providers listed in the data references below.
-The base currency for all exchange rates is Canadian Dollar (CAD).
+The base currency for all exchange rates is Canadian Dollars (CAD).

 ## Exchange Rates Data References
 * [VBCE](https://www.vbce.ca/rates)